cyberuci/cyberuci/README.md

 ## License

-This repo is source available and not licensed under an open source license.
+This repo is source available, but not licensed under an open source license.

 Copyright © 2023 Cyber @ UCI